 When talking about photography, English doesn’t cut it.
 As it turns out, Japanese does.

-The Japanese have a word for everything, I think.
-I just learned “Komorebi.
-It means sunlight filtering through the leaves of trees,” and by extension, the natural filtering of light through anything.
+The Japanese have a word for everything, it seems.
+I just learned “komorebi.”
+It means “sunlight filtering through the leaves of trees,” and by extension, the natural filtering of light through anything.
+Like glass or curtains, for example.

 It’s just the word I’ve needed.
 I’ve been chasing that light for more than 40 years.